Timewave-AB/package-logger/README.md

 In Laravel, set the following config keys in config/logging.php file:

 - `level`: Sets the desired log level.
-- `format`:Sets the desired output format.
+- `format`: Sets the desired output format.
 - `textDelimiter`: Sets the desired delimiter when `format` is set to `text` (available options: `space` or `tab` [default]).
 - `otlpCollectorEndpoint`: Sets the DSN for the protobuf OTLP collector.